mdbartos/pysheds/README.md

 | `cell_slopes`           | D8      |  36M                     | 4.01 [s] |
 | `cell_slopes`           | DINF    |  36M                     | 10.2 [s] |

+Speed tests were run on a conditioned DEM from the HYDROSHEDS DEM repository (linked above as `elevation.tiff`).

 # Citing

 If you have used this codebase in a publication and wish to cite it, consider citing the zenodo repository: